LOD forms alliance with legal tech specialists SYKE to target digital transformation

 Harper said the partnership will also enable it to develop new client services to underpin growth in new and existing service lines and geographies.

 He added: “The partnership will not only reflect our clients’ increasing interest in digital transformation but will also enhance our managed services by leveraging SYKE’s best in class legal tech experience.”

 Bowmark Capital acquired from Bryan Cave Leighton Paisner its entire stake in LOD in 2018 for an undisclosed sum.
 LOD now has more than 1,000 legal professionals across the UK, Europe, Australia and the Middle East generating annual revenue of £56.7m.
 SYKE has just under 100 lawyers and former lawyers who specialise in legal tech engineering, with teams based in the UK, the US and the Asia Pacific region.
 Based on current performance, its projected annualised revenue is £10m.

-Earlier this week, Ashurst expanded its Australia consulting business with the arrival of five new partners from Deloitte and PwC, just one example of many moves in recent months by law firms, ASLPs and the Big Four accountancy giants to step up their work advising in-house legal departments on digitalization.
+Earlier this week, Ashurst expanded its Australia consulting business with the arrival of five new partners from Deloitte and PwC, just one example of many moves in recent months by law firms, ALSPs and the Big Four accountancy giants to step up their work advising in-house legal departments on digitalisation.